We believe high-quality growth companies can help investors play defense and offense—even during periods of elevated uncertainty

 Polen U.S. Small Company Growth

-Our U.S. Small Company Growth strategy seeks to achieve long-term growth by building a concentrated portfolio of outstanding businesses with competitive advantages and the potential for sustained superior growth.
+Our U.S. Small Company Growth strategy seeks to achieve long-term growth by building a concentrated portfolio of competitively advantaged businesses with sustainable, above-average earnings growth.

 Why Invest in Polen Small Company Growth?